gatherscript/handbook/handbook.md

 - Check in on sponsors during the event to make sure they have everything they need.
 They help keep the wheels turning!
 Have sponsors gotten breaks?
 - Promote self-care to attendees, speakers, sponsors, and organizers.
 Happy people make a happy conf.
 - Parties !== booze.
 Providing events where folks can meet each other, wind down, and nerd out is awesome.
 Alcohol should not be the primary form of entertainment at any scheduled event.
 Always make sure non-alcoholic beverages are provided.
 - If you're providing food, being sensitive to the needs of those with dietary restrictions is very appreciated.
 Make it known you are doing this!
-Easy to grab and go food makes for quickly satisfied attendees.
+Another in is easy-to-grab-and-go food makes for quickly satisfied attendees.
 - Introduce your team to the entire conference.
 Make sure everyone knows who they are and how to identify them if they need anything.
 Try to repeat this often.